Cart

 Sleep and circadian rhythm

-During sleep, immune cells regenerate and adaptive immune responses stabilize.
-Large population-based studies show a higher HPV prevalence with chronic sleep deprivation and irregular sleep-wake rhythm.
-Not only sleep duration but also regularity is crucial.
+During sleep, immune cells regenerate and adaptive immune responses are stabilized.
+Large population-based studies show a higher HPV prevalence with chronic sleep deprivation and irregular sleep-wake rhythms.
+Crucial here is not only sleep duration but regularity.
 A stable rhythm supports precisely those T-cell-mediated processes that are necessary for the elimination of virus-infected cells.

 Measurably relevant